unxs0/docker-odoo-adhoc/rancher-gce/nginxssl-dockprox/README.md

 Configures and maintains certbot/letsencrypt SSL certs

+New ENV cOtherServerNames support for alternate server names has been added.
+You may add via the adhoc-rancher catalog cOtherServerNames=alist.of.hosts;another.host.net;another2.host.org;
+You can add 8 semi-colon separated host names.
+For certbot to work A records must point to this server.

+If you are using your own SSL certs you must prepopulate your node /etc/letsencrypt/live dir with the correct files.

 ### dockprox program

 Very simple unix socket reader and JSON parser are used together with a simple template